shafayatsaad/TACTIC_FP-Annotator/README.md

 >
 > - `?mode=train` (default) — pruned training schema with quantized timestamps (100 ms grid), orphan-parent removal, temporal gap filling, primary-team-only block
 > - `?mode=annotator` — full annotator schema with team_home/team_away, formations, decisive actions, tactical shift detection

+### Validation Gates

+Training export is intentionally strict.
+The server rejects invalid data before writing an export if annotations contain invalid timing, overlapping or gapped segments, missing or duplicate IDs, missing primary intent, possession/intent contradictions, low coverage, missing NPZ trajectory files, tensor metadata mismatches, or unreviewed low-confidence labels.
+CSV export is still available for human inspection, but it also validates the annotation schema and domain rules before writing.

+All server-side annotation, segment, and export writes are atomic: data is written to a temporary file first and then renamed into place to avoid partial JSON/CSV files after an interrupted write.

 ---